 Where The Car Calls Home Is Very Important

 While there are many vintage autos that still get driven occasionally, for the most part, these vehicles spend much of their “golden years” off-road.
 Are those Tin Lizzies and GTOs sufficiently protected under a cloth in a corner of your backyard shed?
 The elements cause even brand new cars to depreciate in value very quickly, so antique cars should be stored in a sealed garage even in temperate climates.
 But there’s more to successfully storing a vintage vehicle than a roof, door, and walls.
 These challenges range from tires to fluids to rodents.
 This is why many antique car collectors choose to have their vehicles professionally stored.

 By using professional storage, owners are assured of climate controlled areas that are protected against theft, weather damage, and rodent and insect infestation.
 The ventilation and flooring of these storage areas allow for ongoing maintenance, and protect classic car bodies from dirt and rust accumulation as well.
-But it’s important to protect your car by selecting a facility that can offer the best protection, which is why many in the Toronto area choose Centron Storage.
-Call us for a quote in North York at 416-739-0000 and in Toronto at 416-690-8585, and learn how we can provide the right home for your vintage cars for years to come.
+But it’s important to protect your car by selecting a facility that can offer the best protection, which is why many in the North York area choose Centron Storage.
+Call us for a quote in North York at 416-739-0000, and learn how we can provide the right home for your vintage cars for years to come.